SerratedSharp/SerratedJQ/SerratedJQLibrary/SerratedJQ/readme.md

 - Build both projects, then launch the MVC project.
 - If everything is working properly then you should see the Console.Writeline "Hello World" appear as message in the browser debug console, confirming your C# ran locally in the browser.

+[!NOTE]
-[!NOTE] You must explicitely build the WasmClient when making changes so it rebuilds the package.
-Because there is no project levle refeence from the MVC project to the WasmClient project, then it does not automatically rebuild the WasmClient.
+You must explicitly build the WasmClient when making changes so it rebuilds the package.
+Because there is no project reference from the MVC project to the WasmClient project, then it is not automatically rebuilt.

 - This demonstrates some basic DOM manipulation and event subscription: https://github.com/SerratedSharp/SerratedJQ/blob/main/GettingStarted/GettingStarted.WasmClient/Program.cs
 - For more examples of interacting with the DOM and subscribing to events, see https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample